jeffthomasiii/Just-a-Thought-Blog/_posts/2025-07-21-When-Silence-Isn’t-Submission.md

 Let’s bring this closer to home.

 The U.S. Constitution doesn’t give us rights, it protects the ones we already have.
 It doesn't create our freedom; it guards it from government interference.
-That includes our God-given right to speak, to assemble, to petition, and to live according to conscience.
+That includes our God-givensilence its citizens, it invites their voice.
+It gives us the right to speak, to assemble, to petition, and to live according to conscience.

-And for Christians living in this system, that means our voice isn’t just permitted, it’s protected.
+tition, protest, and participate.
+And for Christians living in this system, that means our voice isn’t just permittallowed, it’s protexpected.

 And yet, many of us don’t use it.